UniversalDependencies/UD_Romanian-Nonstandard/README.md

 Perez, Cenel-Augusto, Cătălina Mărănduc, and Radu Simionescu, 2016.
 Social media – processing romanian chats and discourse analysis.
 Computación y Sistemas 20(3):404–414.

+# Changelog

+* 2018-07-01 v2.2
+  * More data both in the 1648 translation of the New Testament and in the Moldovan folklore.
+* 2017-11-15 v2.1
+  * Initial release in Universal Dependencies.

 # Metadata